 Natural abundance radiocarbon provides information about carbon ages on centennial or millennial scales, while insight into decadal scale dynamics can be gained from tracing the pulse of radiocarbon introduced into the biosphere from nuclear weapons testing (“bomb-C”) in the mid-20th century (Trumbore, 2009).
 The bomb-C pulse peaked in the atmosphere in the 1950s (Fig. 1a), but due to differential rates of abiotic incorporation and biological processing, the peak is lagged in time and dampened in soils.
 The relative enrichment in bomb-C in different pools of soil carbon is a useful tool for inferring the relative rate at which carbon enters and leaves the pool, and for a homogenous pool it is functionally equivalent to the intrinsic decomposition rate (Sierra et al., 2017).

 Extracting and measuring the radiocarbon content of specific soil carbon pools is hampered by spatial and temporal heterogeneity of the mechanisms that lead to soil carbon persistence, such as physical occlusion in aggregates, association with minerals, or chemical recalcitrance.
 Defining soil carbon pools empirically with techniques such as density, size, or resistance to chemical attack can be useful, but these methods also introduce artifacts and likely result in mixtures of pools with different age distributions (Feng et al., 2016; Kleber et al., 2011; Lehmann & Kleber, 2015).
 In contrast, although they also introduce artifacts due to disturbance and potential alteration of the microbial community, laboratory soil incubations make use of the same fractionation agent as is found in situ: the microbial community (Schaedel et al., 2020).
-Measuring the radiocarbon signal of CO2 (Δ14C-CO2) released in laboratory incubations of bulk soils is a powerful tool for understanding the relative processing rate of carbon in soil (or transit time) as it provides an integrated measure of the weighted contribution to the release flux from pools of soil carbon with distinct processing rates (Trumbore, 2000).
+Measuring the radiocarbon signal of CO2 (Δ14C-CO2) released in laboratory incubations of bulk soils is thus a powerful tool for understanding the relative processing rate of carbon in soil (or transit time) as it provides an integrated measure of the weighted contribution to the release flux from pools of soil carbon with distinct processing rates (Trumbore, 2000).

 Calculating ages and transit times of soil carbon from Δ14C requires the use of a model.
 However, parameterizing these models is challenging, both due to the uncertainty of the persistence mechanisms themselves as well as a lack of observational constraints.
 Radiocarbon observations at a single point in time are very useful, but due to the curvature of the bomb-C peak there are two points in time with the same atmospheric radiocarbon value, leading to multiple model solutions (Fig. 1a).
 Observations of Δ14C-CO2 at multiple points in time can greatly reduce model uncertainty by serving as additional constraints (Baisden, Parfitt, Ross, Schipper, & Canessa, 2013).